lbrenman/Fusion-Okta-DCR-for-Engage/README.md

 The integration leverages Okta's Dynamic Client Registration (DCR) capabilities to automatically create and configure OAuth clients at subscription time.

+It is provided as an example of an Okta Credential Provisioning flow for Fusion.
+You can use it as is if it serves your needs or can be used as a starting point or example for your implementation.

 You should have access to your Okta tenant and you should have Fusion integrated with Engage as described [here](https://docs.axway.com/bundle/amplify_integration/page/docs/manager_module/manage_marketplace/index.html).

 You should also validate that you can call your API with Okta OAuth 2.0 from Postman using a manually created Okta test client and that client id is added to a Fusion Test App in Manager.